iterative/dvc.org/content/docs/command-reference/repro.md

 Reproduce complete or partial [pipelines](/doc/command-reference/dag) by executing commands defined in their [stages](/doc/command-reference/run) in the correct order.
-The stage commands to be executed are determined by recursively analyzing dependencies and <abbr>outputs</abbr> of the target stages.
+The commands to be executed are determined by recursively analyzing dependencies and <abbr>outputs</abbr> of the target stages.

 ## Synopsis